 Here's an alphabetical listing of appealing, gay-popular places to stay in Seattle.
 Also check out the hotels page at the excellent Visit Seattle website.

-In the heart of downtown Seattle, near Pike Place Market, Pioneer Place, and the Seattle Art Museum, Kimpton's elegant 189-room Hotel Monaco (1101 4th Ave., 206-621-1770) is very much a favorite with LGBT visitors.
-Rooms are done in colorful, bold tones and patterns (including deep-red accent walls and animal-print robes) and have flat-screen TVs, louvered wooden window blinds, top-of-the-line bath products, Yoga Channel on TV along with yoga mats, mp3 players, free Wi-Fi (as long as you join the complimentary Kimpton Karma Rewards loyalty program), and in-room spa services.
-The hotel's Sazerac Restaurant serves terrific, globally inspired Southern fare: think smoked duck sausage with Creole mustard, fried green tomatoes with fresh burrata cheese and pickled Fresno chiles, grilled hangar steak with black garlic-eggplant puree and heirloom tomatoes, and Neah Bay King salmon with sweet-corn flan, Creole-spiced crab broth, summer squash, and herb salad.
+In the heart of downtown Seattle, near Pike Place Market, Pioneer Place and the Seattle Art Museum, Kimpton's elegant 189-room Hotel Monaco is very much a favorite with LGBTQ visitors.
+Rooms are done in colorful, bold tones and patterns (including deep-red accent walls and animal-print robes) and have flat-screen TVs, louvered wooden window blinds, top-of-the-line bath products, Yoga Channel on TV along with yoga mats, mp3 players, free Wi-Fi (as long as you join the complimentary Kimpton Karma Rewards loyalty program) and in-room spa services.
+The hotel's Outlier Restaurant serves terrific, globally inspired Southern fare: think smoked duck sausage with Creole mustard, fried green tomatoes with fresh burrata cheese and pickled Fresno chiles, grilled hangar steak with black garlic-eggplant puree and heirloom tomatoes and Neah Bay King salmon with sweet-corn flan, Creole-spiced crab broth, summer squash and herb salad.
 It's a 20-minute walk from the gay bars of Capitol Hill.
-Kimpton's other welcoming Seattle properties include the Vintage, Alexis, and the new Palladian.
+Kimpton's other welcoming Seattle properties include the Vintage, Alexis and the new Palladian.